Rancho Santa Margarita Pre & Postnuptial Agreement Lawyer

 Q: How Do I Get a Prenuptial Agreement in California Without a Lawyer?

 A: While it’s possible to draft specific terms of a prenuptial agreement in California alone, it is not recommended to advance any further in the process due to the sheer complexity of these agreements.
-At a minimum, couples will need some type of legal authority to notarize the agreement.
 However, not hiring a lawyer increases the risk that the agreement would be filled with different errors and omissions, which could bring up challenges in court.

 Q: Can a Postnuptial Agreement Be Changed After It’s Signed?

 A: Yes, postnuptial agreements in Rancho Santa Margarita, California, are welcome to be amended or revoked, even after both parties have signed the document.
 However, just like both signatures are needed to make it originally official, they will both be needed again to make this change.
-The couple is also allowed to revoke the agreement altogether as long as it’s done in writing.
+The couple is also allowed to revoke the agreement altogether as long as it’s done in a that writing that meets the same legal standards as the original, including full financial disclosure and voluntary consent.
 Any changes to these documents should be done in collaboration with an attorney to ensure that the edits you want to make are legitimate.

 Contact Creative Family Solutions in Rancho Santa Margarita, CA, Today